jpagel/football/README.md

 # Football League API Symfony Project

 This is a small API project written using Symfony 4.1 and Doctrine.
 The task was to build an API for a football league system.
-Acceptance critera were roughly
+Acceptance criteria were roughly:
 - 1 league contains many teams
 - a team can belong to only 1 league
 - at minimum a team should have a name and a strip